ekoerp1/eaglercraft1.8.8/README.md

 # eaglercraft1.8.8
-Download htm and double click it
+Download html and double click it it has single player now!!!